deviserplatform/docs/guide/deviser-admin/index.md

   <rect x="32.075" y="18.685" width="23.3" height="2.1182"/>
  </g>
 </svg>

+Follow the steps to build Admin UIs with database context approach:

 ### Create Deviser Module
 Create a deviser module project with database context as explained in this section.